-Vicodin is a brand name drug that contains the opioid hydrocodone as well as acetaminophen, so it’s a combination drug.
-There are other drugs that include a combination of acetaminophen and hydrocodone including Lortab and Lorcet.
+Vicodin is a brand-name combination drug that contains the opioid hydrocodone as well as acetaminophen.
+Vicodin is one of several brand-name drugs, such as Lortab and Lorcet, that include a combination of acetaminophen and hydrocodone.

 Codeine is not a brand-name drug; instead, it is a generic opioid.
 Similar to Vicodin, it can also be combined with drugs like acetaminophen — this combination is sold under the brand name Tylenol with Codeine #3.
 In some cases, codeine may also be used to treat severe cough.

 Vicodin and codeine share similar side effects, including:

 Due to how they affect the central nervous system, Vicodin and codeine also carry the risk of serious side effects like slowed or stopped breathing.

 Codeine has only 15% of the potency of Vicodin, meaning that Vicodin is far stronger than codeine.
 Still, both drugs are Schedule II controlled substances that carry the risk of abuse, addiction and overdose.
 Physical dependence can also occur, meaning that a person will experience uncomfortable withdrawal symptoms if they stop taking either drug after using it for a period of time.

 Even though Vicodin is stronger than codeine, codeine is still an opioid that should only be taken as prescribed.
 If you or a loved one is struggling with opioid use or a co-occurring mental health disorder, help is available at The Recovery Village.
 Contact us today to learn about opioid addiction treatment programs and rehab services that can work well for your needs.